theorangepotato/programming-languages-2019/lecture-1.1.md

  - Last but not least, Haskell is gaining popularity in industry applications for a number of important reasons, such as self-documenting code, a strong type system, side-effect free parallelizable code, ... so some of you may be interested in adding Haskell to the portfolio of your programming languages.

  **Lambda Calculus** is the smallest practical [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) programming language.
+This is suprising because at first sight it is not obvious how to implement any meaningful computation if one only has abstraction and application, but no data types, no if-then-else, no while or recursion ... we will come back to this later.

+ *Remark:* In class I gave a quick overview of what is a Turing machine, how it defines a model of computation, what is meant by a computable function and a programming language being Turing complete.
+I also indicated how to prove that Lambda Calculus is Turing complete and, conversely, how to prove that every Turing machine can be coded as a Lambda Calculus program.

-It is important to this course for a number of reasons:
+ The Lambda Calculus is important to this course for a number of reasons:

  - Because it is small it is easily explained and a good starting point for experimentation.